Collections

 Below are examples of some things I’ve collected over the years along with pages to some deeper dives because collecting is also a compulsion and I can’t help myself.

-Selection of proofs from my grandmother’s career in real estate.
+Professional headshot proofs from my grandmother’s career in real estate.